-It’s really exciting seeing small businesses start to be empowered with technology that makes what they do really simple and lets them be able to compete with other large companies.
+Small businesses start to be empowered with technology that makes what they do really simple.
+Then they can compete with other large companies.

-According to Statista, this year there will be 256 million digital buyers online in the U.S. When a small business needs to compete against the larger, multinational companies, there are a myriad of ecommerce marketplaces that can help.
+According to Statista, this year there will be 256 million digital buyers online in the U.S. When a small business needs to compete against larger companies, there are a myriad of ecommerce marketplaces that can help.
 These can include Shopify, WooComerce and BigCommerce.

-Broetje loves to help family-run, local businesses create ecommerce marketplaces in order to fulfill orders almost as simply, if not as simply, than the Amazons of the world.
+Broetje loves to help family-run, local businesses create ecommerce marketplaces.
+This can help them fulfill orders almost as simply, if not as simply, than the Amazons of the world.
 “Now those businesses can really stand out,” Broetje says.
 “People can shop local, feel good and still have the ease and the convenience.”

 This interview was originally recorded in 2019 in Seattle.